Brand Indicators for Message Identification

+Brand Indicators for Message Identification, or BIMI (/ˈbɪmi/), is a specification allowing for the display of brand logos next to authenticated e-mails.

+Design

-Brand Indicators for Message Identification, or BIMI (pronounced: Bih-mee), is a specification allowing for the display of brand logos next to authenticated e-mails.
-There are two parts to BIMI: a method for domain owners to publish the location of their indicators, and a means for Mail Transfer Agents (MTAs) to verify the authenticity of the indicator.
+There are two parts to BIMI: a method for domain owners to publish the location of their indicators, and a means for mail transfer agents (MTAs) to verify the authenticity of the indicator.

 To implement BIMI, companies need a valid DMARC DNS record with a policy of either quarantine or reject, an exact square logo for the brand in SVG Tiny P/S format, and a DNS TXT record for the domain indicating the URI location of the SVG file.
 The only supported transport for the SVG URI is HTTPS.
 The BIMI DNS record is in the following format: